tejas-ch/neev-foundation/PROJECT_SUMMARY.md

 If you need any modifications or have questions:
 - Review the README.md for detailed documentation
 - Check QUICKSTART.md for quick tips
-- Email: neevthefoundation619@gmail.com
+- Email: NEEVthefoundation619@gmail.com

 ---

-**🏆 Built with excellence for Neev – THE FOUNDATION**
+**🏆 Built with excellence for NEEV – THE FOUNDATION**

 *"Building Strong Foundations for a Brighter Future"*